 - The Main Challenges of Cloud Migration

 There are many cloud solutions.
-Most of them are designed to meet specific business needs, so cloud migration is always a flexible and business-tailored process.
+Most of them are designed to meet specific business needs, so data migration to a cloud is always a flexible and business-tailored process.

-- Software as a Service (SaaS).
+- Shift to SaaS.
 It is the most popular business model used by cloud providers.
-In this case, you rent cloud software with a predefined set of features needed for your business goal and pay for the package, the amount of data, and computing power you actually use.
-There is no need to develop anything.
-You have to set it up and use it.
+In this case, you rent cloud software with a predefined set of features needed for your business goal and pay for the package, the amount of data and computing power you actually use.

 Why and When You Need to Migrate to the Cloud - Use Cases

 On-premise to cloud migration is the choice most modern companies are making.
 Below are some cases when you may have to move to the cloud.

 - Move from a legacy system.40% of companies that migrate to the cloud from a legacy system do it to improve their data security.
 On-premise to cloud migration also allows a company to deal with legacy system tech limitations.

 - Get a competitive advantage.
 Time and costs can be redirected to other tasks aimed at business growth.
 Migration to the cloud is also an opportunity to create competitive advantage because of the possibility of cutting costs and making employee workflow more flexible.

 - Better response to work-from-home challenges.
 Cloud migration creates new opportunities for businesses to leverage more efficiency when employees are working from home.
 Using the cloud for data management is the best choice in such an environment.

 MORE ON TOPIC: Legacy System Migration Step-by-Step